maniospas/SocialGraphMining/README.md

 and needs to account for its capabilities to facilitate recommendation tasks.

 ## Dependencies
-This module depends on eu.h2020.helios_social.core.contextualegonetwork
+This module depends on eu.h2020.helios_social.core.contextualegonetwork but has no dependencies on external libraries.

 ## API Usage
 Here we provide example usage of how this module's Graph Neural Network (GNN) miner can be